ifrommer/HAIL-and-related/README.md

 did a decent job

 ### next up
+- Move Ring videos (prob from Son. laptop) to roboflow for labelling
 - label some ring videos with people and car names
 - retrain
 - test